Failing to provide the emotional support that is expected of you in a relationship is referred to as emotional neglect.

 At the beginning of a relationship you pull all stops to create amazing memories and make your partner feel special but after years of being together, you no longer feel the urge to be spontaneous and create new memories.
 The problem with this is that you and your partner will start looking for new things elsewhere.

 Don’t be surprised if your partner seems drawn to someone else who brings back the element of novelty in their lives.

 If you’re in the relationship for the long-run, be prepared to make the effort to keep things fresh and interesting; no one wants to feel like they’re wasting their life away by being stuck in a rut.

-Azizeh Rezaiyan is a marriage counsellor at Silicon Valley Marriage Counselling based in Palo Alto in the Bay Area.
+Azizeh Rezaiyan is a marriage counselor at Silicon Valley Marriage Counseling based in Palo Alto in the Bay Area.
 She specializes in couple’s counselling, family meditation, anxiety treatments and other psychotherapy treatments.